Optimal size for emergence of self-replicating polymer system

+the corresponding potential is given by $U(x)=\int^x A(x')/B(x') dx'$.
+In the present two-variable case, such potential does not generally exist \cite{graham1984weak}, but the temporal evolution to cross the saddle-point $B$ is restricted around its unstable manifold that is located between the two nullclines (see Fig.\ref{fig:nullclines}).
+Thus the motion is effectively represented by a one-dimensional motion, and the effective potential exists for the present Fokker--Planck equation.)

-Hence, the existence of $V_{opt}$ and the increase in the transition time for $V<V_{opt}$ cannot be explained by the FP equation, and for which the discreteness of the molecule number $0,1,2,\dots$ is very important.
+As this dependence is monotonic in $V$, the FP equation can explain neither the existence of $V_{opt}$ nor the increase in the transition time for $V<V_{opt}$.
+For the explanation the discreteness of the molecule number $0,1,2,\dots$ is very important.
 We now explain the relationship $V_{opt} \sim 1/x_4^b$ along this line.

 For the transition to occur, the concentration $x_4$ has to exceed the value of the unstable fixed point $x_4^b$, while the catalytic reaction needs at least a single tetramer.
 For small $V<1/x_4^b$, the average tetramer number is decreased below unity.
 The tetramer number is therefore often zero, and the probability of having a single molecule decreases with the decrease in $V$.
 Then the probability of crossing $x_4^b$ decreases with $V$, if $Vx_4^b<1$.
 Thus, the transition time increases as $V$ decreases below $1/x_4^b$, which gives the optimal volume for the transition time.